-The 24 month program sets three assignments fostering innovation on a macro-scale, with challenges ranging from ways to create growth while reducing energy consumption, or how to drive the shift of industry in the digital era.
+The 24-month program sets three assignments fostering innovation on a macro-scale.
+Challenges range from ways to create growth while reducing energy consumption to how to drive the shift of industry in the digital era.

-With guidance from senior executives and the chance to choose assignments you have to most personal interest in, as well as Siemens' efforts in the renewable energy space, the program was named the number one MBA leadership development opportunity in the energy sector.
+Hires receive guidance from senior executives and the chance to choose assignments they have the most personal interest in.
+This, paired with Siemens' efforts in the renewable energy space, meant the program was named the number two MBA leadership development opportunity in the healthcare sector by MBA Exchange.

 I have met the most competent and diverse batch in this school.
 These people not only thrive on their own but also makes sure that you are doing it with them.
 The professors will take your had and walk you through all milestones and make sure you are not left behind.
 I have found their extracurriculars extremely engaging.
 There was always a room to have social life after academic life.
 The only hindrance is the location of the school, it is slightly outside city and living in city is expensive.

 About my programme I would say it is very international and flexible: we have the opportunity to choose exactly the courses we want.
 But at the same time, the frame of the campus is crucial in students' life and enable us to create friendships.